cchu70/perfect_mapper/weighted_jaccard/README.md

   10. Part B alignment file name : For tracking purposes

 Step 2:
-- **minimap2 performance** : Text file documenting the performance for each error rate
+- **minimap2 performance percentage** : Text file documenting the performance for each error rate
   1. Error rate
-  2. Percentage of reads from column 5 mapping to the correct part (ex.
+  2. Retention Rate: Percentage of reads from column 5 mapping to the correct part (ex.
 Percentage of reads from Part A mapping back to Part A)
-  3. 0 (just filler for later comparison with weighted jaccard)
-  4. Which part was Errored ("GAGE_A")
+  3. Which part was Errored ("GAGE_A")
-  5. Reads from which part was aligned
+  4. Reads from which part was aligned

 Step 3:
 - **Weighted Jaccard Performance** : Text file documenting the performance of each weighting scheme for each error rate for each iteration